evennia/evennia/devblog/_src/markdown/2022-01-06-Into-the-new-year.md

 [This is the current TODO list](https://github.com/evennia/evennia/projects/9).

 The big one I'm currently doing is to refactor the `contrib/` folder to have more structure (it has grown organically until now).
-After this are a series of bugs and minor features as well as going back and address the low-hanging `master` branch bugs that haven't already been resolved in `develop`.
+After this are a series of bugs and minor features to do.
+I will also go back and address the low-hanging `master` branch bugs that haven't already been resolved in `develop`.
-Most remaining points are then documentation fixes that will be handled in one go as the docs are finalized.
+Most remaining points are then documentation fixes.
+Those will be handled in one as the docs are finalized.

 ### So ...